Introduction to volunteering in Cape Town

 You can imagine that the children in the homes only need the best care they can get.
 They often find it very hard to bond and to have volunteers come in and out, is not conducive to that.
 They need stability and professional social workers and councillors.
 Yes volunteers are often very much needed but only the ones with the right background education and who can stay for a good amount of time.
 You would also need a police clearance of your country of residence.
 In Cape Town the Red Cross Children’s Hospital accepts volunteers on a regular basis and also Nazareth house.
 So in case you’re sup for volunteering in a children’s home in Cape Town please keep the above in mind.

-The volunteer work in Cape Town we do with school groups
+The transformative programs in Cape Town we do with school groups

 What is a Global Citizen Internship?